Liquid crystal thermometer

 A liquid crystal thermometer, temperature strip or plastic strip thermometer is a type of thermometer that contains heat-sensitive (thermochromic) liquid crystals in a plastic strip that change colour to indicate different temperatures.

 Liquid crystals possess the mechanical properties of a liquid, but have the optical properties of a single crystal.
 Temperature changes can affect the colour of a liquid crystal, which makes them useful for temperature measurement.
 The resolution of liquid crystal sensors is in the 0.1 C-change range.
 Disposable liquid crystal thermometers have been developed for home and medical use.
-For example if the thermometer is black and it is put onto someone's forehead it will change colour depending on the temperature of the person.
+For example if the thermometer is put onto someone's forehead, it will change colour depending on the temperature of the person's body.

 There are two stages in the liquid crystals: